catherinevee/ec2/DEVELOPMENT.md

 # Development Guide

-This document provides guidance for developers working with the AWS EC2 module.
+Guidance for developers working with the AWS EC2 module.

 ## Prerequisites